 - Food cravings, especially for salty snacks, chocolate, or alcohol

 What Causes Hormonal Headaches?

-Hormonal birth control, menstruation, and pregnancy are all factors which can affect hormone levels.
+Hormonal birth control, menstruation, pregnancy, and menopause are all factors which can affect hormone levels.

 Headaches specifically linked to the menstrual cycle are also called menstrual migraines.

 Probably one of the most well known types of headaches, migraines are characterized by throbbing, pounding pain.

 This is also usually accompanied by other symptoms, including: